reidgs/TerraBot/README.md

 may be malicious and cause the relay to act incorrectly.

 #### Interference File ####
-The interference file may take in a path to a .txt file containing a schedule of times to interfere with data.
+The interference file may take in a path to a .txt file containing a schedule of times to interfere with the trasfer of data between nodes.
 There are three types of functions, through one of which your data will be passed:

 * normal : trasfers data directly without any modifications
 * noise : modifies data before transfering